nikhilputhumana/blockchain-studyjam/Task 2/README.md

-# Sample Hardhat Project
+# Creating a Aadhar Registry in blockchain

-This project demonstrates a basic Hardhat use case.
+This project demonstrates deplyoing an Aadhar Registry.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: